pepelsbey/pepelsbey.dev/src/blog/two-columns/index.md

 </foreignObject>
 ```

-Unfortunately, there’s no way for SVG wrapped content to influence the parent’s dimensions as HTML elements do.
+Unfortunately, there’s no way for SVG-wrapped content to influence the parent’s dimensions as HTML elements do.
 So we’ll have to set it ourselves: in our case, it takes the whole page’s height.

 That’s the third weird two-column layout.
 Let’s explore a slightly more reasonable fourth one to prepare for the worst.